-Here I will show the simplest and fastest way to automate the deployments for web app with any complexity level.
+Here I will show the simplest and fastest way to automate the deployments for the web apps with any complexity level.
 We will use a secure SSH connection between the Drone CI host and the Application host.
 In short, the way is next:

-- We will create a docker-compose description that would deliver resources and apps on any machine.
+1. We will create a docker-compose description that delivers resources and apps on any machine.

-- Create bash script which creates ssh private/public key pair inside of deployer-container, then exports
+4. Create bash script which creates ssh private/public key pair inside of deployer-container, then exports DOCKER_HOST=ssh://root@<host IP> and runs docker-compose up.

 All instructions are explained below.